From Historical Patches to Repair Plans: Outcome-Conditioned Reasoning for Repository-Level Program Repair: Introduction

 \section{Introduction}

-Resolving software issues in large code repositories is inherently a multi-step process that spans fault localization, reasoning about code context, and synthesizing a correct patch~\cite{yang2025enhancing,gao2025trae,ma2024lingma,mu2025experepair,yang2025lingxi}.
-Decisions made early in this process strongly constrain what follows, and seemingly minor errors can propagate across steps, ultimately leading to incorrect fixes.
-As a result, effective repair requires coherent reasoning over long decision horizons rather than isolated, local predictions.
+Repository-level automated program repair (APR) involves long sequences of reasoning steps~\cite{yang2025enhancing,gao2025trae,ma2024lingma}.
+To resolve a real-world issue, a large-language model (LLM) must interpret the issue description, identify relevant files and methods, understand project-specific constraints, and generate a correct patch~\cite{mu2025experepair,yang2025lingxi}.
+These stages are tightly coupled: errors made early---such as incorrect fault localization or misinterpreting context---often propagate downstream, leading to cascading failures.
+Consequently, repository-level APR is fragile, as success depends on making consistent decisions across many interdependent steps.

-Despite this structure, many existing LLM-based repair systems continue to handle each issue in isolation~\cite{xia2024agentless,yang2024sweagent,wang2024openhands,zhang2024autocoderover}.
-For every new issue, the model regenerates a full reasoning trajectory from scratch, without retaining or reusing procedural knowledge from previously resolved issues.
-This stands in contrast to real-world development practices, where repositories naturally accumulate related issues that share code structure, failure causes, or repair constraints.
-Prior successful repairs therefore encode valuable signals about \emph{how} a fix was achieved, not just \emph{what} the final patch looks like.
+Despite this complexity, most existing LLM-based APR research treats each issue as an independent reasoning problem at inference time~\cite{xia2024agentless,yang2024sweagent,wang2024openhands,zhang2024autocoderover}.
+For every new issue, the model reconstructs a complete reasoning trajectory from scratch, without retaining or leveraging successful reasoning patterns from prior repairs.
+This stands in contrast to real-world software development, where repositories often contain related issues that share code structure, failure modes, or repair constraints.
+Leveraging reasoning from previously resolved issues, therefore, offers an opportunity to guide intermediate decisions and reduce the likelihood of inconsistent or misleading reasoning paths.

-Reusing such historical reasoning, however, is non-trivial in practice.
-Software issues often lack reliable execution environments, complete test suites, or trustworthy runtime feedback, making it difficult to validate reasoning during repair~\cite{qi2015analysis,wang2025swe}.
-Moreover, superficial similarity between issues does not guarantee that their underlying repair logic aligns, and naive reuse of historical examples can easily introduce misleading guidance or negative transfer~\cite{liu2023reliable,qi2015analysis,wang2025swe}.

-To cope with these challenges, recent approaches frequently rely on forward-time exploration strategies, such as iterative refinement~\cite{pan2024training,ma2024lingma,ma2025sorft} or search-based procedures(e.g. MCTS)~\cite{wang2025mcts}.
-These methods attempt to recover from early mistakes by exploring multiple candidate trajectories, but they construct reasoning under outcome uncertainty, incur substantial inference-time overhead, and may still drift away from the eventual correct patch.

-In this work, we take a different perspective.
-For previously resolved issues, the developer-provided patch offers a verified outcome that can serve as a strong constraint on reasoning.
-Conditioning on this known-correct result enables reasoning to be reconstructed \emph{backward} from the outcome, ensuring that intermediate steps remain compatible with the final fix.
-This observation allows historical repairs to be transformed into reusable procedural guidance without relying on trial-and-error exploration.